CDAT/vcdat/docs/html/_sources/user_quick_start.rst.txt

 Click on the file you would like to load and then click the *Select* button.

 vCDAT will now populate the load variable menu with the data from the selected file.
-Use the *Variable(s)* select box to pick out which variable you would liketo visualize.
+Use the *Variable(s)* select box to pick out which variable you would like to visualize.

 Click on *Load and Close*